numberscope/backscope/doc/logging.md

 ```
 returns a draft of a log entry, with no content except an empty list of tags.

+As this example shows, the app keeps its structured logger in the custom `structlogger` attribute.
+The default `logger` attribute still points to the basic logger that Flask is presumably designed to use internally.
+The basic logger feeds its output into the structured logger.
+Backscope should always write logs to `current_app.structlogger`, bypassing the basic logger.

 #### Updating a draft log entry

 If `log` is a log entry, the method call